 What are branded links?

 But not all branded links are equal.
-Research shows users are far more likely to click on branded links that contain real words, including a brand’s name.
+Research shows users are far more likely to click on branded links that contain real words and/or include a brand’s name.

 What is a content marketing strategy?

 The Content Marketing Institute defines content marketing as, “creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience — and, ultimately, to drive profitable customer action.”